-Medical Term Definition Anemia Low red blood cell count Thrombocytopenia Low platelet count ("thrombocyte" is another word for platelet) Neutropenia Low neutrophil count (a neutrophil is a type of white blood cell)
+Medical Term Definition Anemia Low red blood cell count Thrombocytopenia Low platelet count (thrombocyte is another word for platelet) Neutropenia Low neutrophil count (a neutrophil is a type of white blood cell)

-In some instances, AML cells spread to the cerebrospinal fluid (CSF), the fluid that surrounds the spinal cord and brain.
 In rare instances, AML cells collect outside the bone marrow and form a solid mass (a tumor).
-This type of tumor, called a
+This type of tumor, called a myeloid sarcoma, can form in almost any part of the body.
+Other names for a myeloid sarcoma are extramedullary disease, chloroma, granulocytic sarcoma, myeloblastoma and monocytoma.
+It is important to note that a myeloid sarcoma is different from a true "sarcoma," which refers to a distinct group of cancers arising from connective tissues like muscle, fat or bone.

-"myeloid sarcoma" can form in almost any part of the body.
-Other names for a myeloid sarcoma are "extramedullary disease," "chloroma," "granulocytic sarcoma," "myeloblastoma" and "monocytoma."
-Surgery and radiation therapy are not effective ways of treating myeloid sarcomas, so myeloid sarcomas are generally treated with the systemic chemotherapy regimens used for AML (even if the bone marrow and blood do not appear to be involved).
-"Systemic chemotherapy" is a treatment with anticancer drugs that travel through the bloodstream to cells all over the body.
-In some cases, treatment for myeloid sarcomas may also include allogeneic stem cell transplantation.
+Surgery and radiation therapy are not effective ways of treating myeloid sarcomas.
+Myeloid sarcomas are generally treated with the same chemotherapy treatments used for AML in the bone marrow, even if the bone marrow and blood do not appear to be involved.

-Visit www.LLS.org/booklets to see the free LLS booklet The AML Guide: Information for Patients and Caregivers for general information about AML.